strasharo/RouterScan-console/README.md

-It is a console version of RouterScan for linux.
-It uses closed Router Core Library.
-Original soft is hosted here: [http://stascorp.com/load/1-1-0-56](http://stascorp.com/load/1-1-0-56)
+It is a console version of Router Scan for Linux.
+It uses closed source Router Core Library.
+Original software is hosted here: [http://stascorp.com/load/1-1-0-56](http://stascorp.com/load/1-1-0-56)

 ## Usage